Kingsley's Adventure

-Kingsley's Adventure is an action-adventure video game developed and published by Psygnosis exclusively for the PlayStation.
+Kingsley's Adventure is a 1999 action-adventure video game developed and published by Psygnosis for the PlayStation.
+It was released by Psygnosis' parent company Sony Computer Entertainment in Europe.

 Gameplay

 Kingsley's Adventure is an action-adventure game in which Kingsley, an orphaned fox, wants to become a True Knight, like his father.
 The player, as Kingsley, must go to several places through foxholes to collect the weapons that will allow Kingsley to do so, helping people in distress, and defeating enemies and the Dark Knights along the way.
 Afterwards, the player must defeat the evil Bad Custard, who is responsible for turning other True Knights into the aforementioned Dark Knights.

 Said weapons are an axe, a sword, a crossbow and a dagger.
 A shield can also be used to defend against attacks.
-The game also features five magic spells.
+The game is described as featuring five magic spells, but no spells can be cast by the player in the final release.

 There are fifty characters that the player can interact with.